 Pronunciation of 'Mammillaria'

-The word 'Mammillaria' refers to a genus of cacti, commonly known for their small, round shape and tubercles.
-It is pronounced as 'mæmɪˈlɛəriə' in English.
+The word 'Mammillaria' refers to a genus of cacti known for their small, rounded shapes and often colorful flowers.
+It is pronounced as 'mæmɪˈlɛəriə' in English (en-US).

-The term 'Mammillaria' originates from Latin, derived from 'mammilla,' meaning 'nipple,' referring to the nipple-like tubercles on the cacti.
+The word 'Mammillaria' originates from Latin, derived from 'mammilla,' meaning 'nipple,' referring to the tubercle-like structures on the cactus.

 Pronunciation Details